mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

    :lines: 28-33
    :emphasize-lines: 1,5

-About inheritance in :code:`Python`, you can check the official documentation on ` inheritance <https://docs.python.org/3/tutorial/classes.html#inheritance>`_ and on `super() <https://docs.python.org/3/library/functions.html#super>`_.
+About inheritance in :code:`Python`, you can check the official documentation on `inheritance <https://docs.python.org/3/tutorial/classes.html#inheritance>`_ and on `super() <https://docs.python.org/3/library/functions.html#super>`_.

-In more advanced nodes, inheritance doesn't cut it, but that is an advanced topic to be covered some other time.
+In more advanced nodes, inheritance does not cut it, but that is an advanced topic to be covered some other time.

 3. Use a :code:`Timer` when using :code:`rclpy.spin()`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~